Work permits for employees in Hong Kong: A complete guide for employers [2024]

 In Hong Kong, there are several types of work visas, but the following are the most common ones likely to be relevant to an employer:

 • Immigration arrangements for non-local graduates (IANG): This type of visa is for individuals who have obtained a degree or higher qualification from a full-time and locally accredited program in Hong Kong.
-Graduates who apply within six months after graduation are classified as "non-local fresh graduates" and do not need an offer of employment for their application.
+Graduates who apply within six months after graduation are classified as "non-local recent graduates" and do not need an offer of employment for their application.

 • Admission scheme for mainland talents and professionals (ASMTP): This work visa category is for mainland China residents who have special skills, knowledge, or experience of value to (and are not readily available in) Hong Kong.